muhammadgh222/Jobs-api/README.md

-# API_Setup
+# Jobs-api

-- DB Connection
-- Important packages
+- Jobs API with express js and mongodb
+- CRUD operations for Jobs
+- Authentication and authorization
-- Error Handling
+- Error handling